CorsixTH/CorsixTH/CorsixTH/Bitmap/readme.txt

-map_cell_outline.bmp : there is no nice outline tile in the game's VBLK-0.DAT flag_*.bmp : used as debug overlays fullscreen_border_*.bmp : used as borders as 640x480 "fullscreen" backgrounds
+map_cell_outline.bmp : there is no nice outline tile in the game's VBLK-0.DAT flag_*.bmp : used as debug overlays fullscreen_border_*.bmp : used as borders as 640x480 "fullscreen" backgrounds bootstrap_font.bmp : a homemade bitmap font which can be used for drawing text
+                     before the original data files are loaded.

 aux_ui sprite sheet (main palette)
 #01 - build_room_dialog_close.bmp